 See the editorial services I offer and let’s work together.

-Got any favorite books to recommend to hungry SFF readers?
+Favorite books to recommend to fellow SFF readers

 These are some of my favorites, in no particular order.
-I’ll make it easy and link you over to your local Amazon:
+I’ll make it easy and link you over to your local Amazon once you click:

 - Dune by Frank Herbert; I also recommend the prequels by his son and Kevin J. Anderson

 - Elantris, Mistborn series, Way of Kings, Words of Radiance (the hardbacks of these last two are gorgeous) by Brandon Sanderson